 How do I use Vitamin A?

 It’s important to find a good quality vitamin A that is the appropriate type and strength for your skin.
-Not all creams and serums are created equal!
-You want a high-quality ingredient, in the right concentration, that will actually be able to penetrate your skin (remember our skin is a barrier!) and get to work deep in the layers where you want it.
-Having a good chat with a skincare professional that takes the time to examine your skin is the best way to go.
-Once you have found your vitamin A of choice, you start slow and build up to avoid any sensitivities, for example: every other night at first, and then nightly.
+Not all creams and serums are created equal.
+You want a high-quality ingredient, in the right concentration.
+That will actually be able to penetrate your skin.
+Remember our skin is a barrier… and get to work deep in the layers where you want it.
+Have a good chat with a skin care professional.
+One that takes the time to examine your skin is the best way to go.
+Once you have found your vitamin A of choice, you start slow and build up.
+This avoids any sensitivities with your Vitamin A – Retinols for your skin, for example: every other night at first, and then nightly.